-The refrigerator automatically

-A Auto select the best source available

-(in order: mains, battery, gas)
+The refrigerator automatically select the best source available (in order: mains, battery, gas)

-⇒ 230V The refrigerator is powered by

-the mains.

-The refrigerator is power battery of your vehicle.

-Gas The refrigerator is powered by

-The refrigerator is powered by the gas connection of a gas bottle
+- 230V The refrigerator is powered by the mains. - 12V The refrigerator is power battery of your vehicle. - Gas The refrigerator is powered by the gas connection of a gas bottle.